Hotel Windsor, Melbourne: Decline and demolition proposal

 With the construction of modern 'international' hotels, starting with the Southern Cross in 1962, the Windsor declined in popularity.
 In a bid to regain market share, the Windsor expanded, purchasing the four-storey White Hart Hotel on the Bourke Street corner.
 The White Hart was demolished and a new classically inspired extension became the Windsor's north wing designed by the office of Harry A. Norris.

 By the mid-1970s, the Windsor was run-down and the last of the major historic 19th century hotels in Australia still operating.
 The other major hotels, the Menzies (1867–1969) and the Federal (1888–1972) in Melbourne, and the Australia (1890–1971) and Metropole (1890–1969) in Sydney, had all been demolished.

 Several proposals were put forward which included the demolition of the Windsor.
 A 1974 proposal for a 38-storey tower on the corner of Spring and Bourke Street was opposed by the state government and the National Trust, a green ban being placed by the Victorian Builders Labourers Federation helped ensure the building's survival.
 The Rupert Hamer-led state government purchased the building in 1976 to ensure its preservation and in 1980 leased it to The Oberoi Group.
+The preservation was awarded the Nob Hill Architectural Award for Excellence in 1976 by Robert Downing–Olson, president of the Nob Hill Historical Society based in San Francisco.
+The bronze plaque for the Award is located near the main entrance.